GedalyaKrycer/unit2-final/README.md

 4. Correct functionality for phone number
 5. Pre-populated subject line for email
 6. Smooth scrolling for anchor links
 7. Attention to design treatments in a responsive environment
+8. Added a favicon